 Say on Pay Vote.
 Each year, Arconic provides shareholders with a say-on-pay advisory vote on our executive compensation program.
-At the 2021 annual meeting of shareholders, approximately 96% of the votes cast for the say-on-pay proposal were in favor of the compensation of our NEOs.
-Accordingly, the Compensation Committee determined that substantive changes to our executive compensation program were not required.
-To the extent there is any significant vote against the NEO compensation, the Compensation Committee will consider the impact of such vote on its future compensation policies and decisions.
+At the 2022 annual meeting of shareholders, approximately 80% of the votes cast for the say-on-pay proposal were in favor of the compensation of our NEOs.
+In connection with and following the 2022 annual meeting of shareholders, we engaged with shareholders representing over 60% of our outstanding shares on a number of issues, including our executive compensation practices.
+During this engagement, participating shareholders did not indicate any structural or major programmatic concerns related to our executive compensation.
+Accordingly, the Compensation Committee determined that substantive changes to our executive compensation program were not necessary.
+The Compensation Committee will continue to consider the results of the say-on-pay vote at the Annual Meeting and at future annual meetings of shareholders when making determinations regarding Arconic's compensation policies and programs.

-2021 Key Compensation Decisions
+2022 Key Compensation Decisions

-The Compensation Committee modified certain features of Arconic's 2021 incentive programs for the NEOs, after consideration of market studies and other information provided by Meridian, in order to transition from temporary compensation decisions that were intended to reflect the unique challenges presented in 2020 by operating as a newly public company and by the COVID-19 pandemic, and to enhance alignment of the compensation program with Arconic's business strategy and externally reported metrics.
+The Compensation Committee modified certain features of Arconic's 2022 incentive programs for the NEOs, after consideration of market studies and other information provided by Meridian Compensation Partners, LLC ("Meridian"), the independent compensation consultant to the Compensation Committee, in order to enhance alignment of the compensation program with Arconic's business strategy and externally reported metrics.